 Auto Chess Accessibility Report

-Auto Chess offers 21 accessibility features in the Difficulty, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 19 accessibility features for Auto Chess in the Controls, Getting Started, Reading, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Auto Chess is a strategy game where you set-up automated actions to gain a competitive advantage.
 As you play you purchase units that will battle for you, each unit has different attributes that can collaborate with other units.
 The goal ultimately is to create a team that not only works well together but can counter your opponent's team.

-Auto Chess has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Auto Chess which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Mouse And Keyboard